 Apart from travels, this year we have published several reviews of travel books and one recipe for an Egyptian dish.
 I want to continue those two topics next year.
 The first one because I read a lot anyway and travel books are ones of my favorite types.
 I want to use it and recommend you books worth reading.
 Unfortunately so far all the books I’ve read were in Polish so I didn’t publish any review in English.
 The second idea which is Egyptian cuisine, started because we experiment a lot with cooking.
 Actually, our Egyptian half does.
 Mohamed misses Egyptian food so he looks for recipes for his favorite dishes, test them, improve and this is how our recipes for homemade Egyptian food are created.
 We thought it would be a shame if only we used it and to be honest, there aren’t many reliable Egyptian recipes online.

 This year I also managed to join the Arabic course again.
-After one year and a half which I needed to focus on my graduation and writing my MA thesis, I started the classes.
+After one year and a half which I needed to focus on my graduation and writing my essay, I started the classes.
 You can’t imagine how relieved I was when I could communicate with my husband’s family during our stay in Egypt in May.
 Obviously, I can’t talk about things more complicated than asking how the weather is or saying that the food was tasty.
 However, if I remember the first moments I spent with family when my husband had to translate each and every thing, I see a huge difference.
 I know basics, I can talk about simple things and thanks to that I feel more comfortable.
 Maybe the Arabic language will appear on our blog too if I have an idea for thematic posts 🙂

 Plans, plans, plans